 The mere ability for condor conservationists to dream about bold new applications for tracking technology speaks to the incredible success of this program thus far; where once technology was implemented to prevent species-wide disaster, it can now represent a realm of hopeful possibilities for a thriving population in recovery.

 Photo by Molly Astell, U.S. Fish and Wildlife Service

-In the second installment of our California Condor feature, we'll look at how livestreaming cameras from Ventana Wildlife Society and The Cornell Lab have changed the way we research and understand this species, and how live cameras have tapped into the potential for inspiring viewers to protect the condor.
+In the coming installments of our California Condor feature, we'll look at how live streaming cameras from Ventana Wildlife Society and The Cornell Lab have changed the way we research and understand this species, and how live cameras have tapped into the potential for inspiring viewers to protect the condor.
 We'll also discuss the unique technologies that captive breeding specialists like those at the Oregon Zoo use to successfully raise chicks and prepare them for life in the wild.
 And finally, we'll look toward the future of the recovery program and share how the conservation technology community can get involved in the recovery program.